avigneau-phdata/fivetran-demo/README.md

 ## Usage

 ### Lambda Code
-Update the `lambda_function.py` python script with the code that should be deployed to the lambda function
+Update the `lambda_function.py` python script with the code that will be used to query slack data and pass it back to Fivetran

 ### Infrastructure Naming
 Update the values in `main.tf` if desired to change the names of the infrastructure that will be created